- After touring supporting Magazine, the group started their

 For that reason, it was held back, so that those who'd made up their minds about the band's first single

 would be surprised by the strength of the second.

-- Despite still having album out-take Rosemary's Baby in the vaults,
+- Despite still having album out-takes Rosemary's Baby and

 Simple Minds decided to record a new song for the B-side.

 were recorded on the 14th April 1979 at The Townhouse by producer

 Utopia Studios attempting to extended the title track for a proposed 12" release.